simplyzetax/limitless/README.md

 **Limitless** redefines creativity in Minecraft with a dynamic creative inventory tab that updates in real-time based on players' equipped items.
 Explore endless possibilities with a seamless creative experience!

+### TODO: Fix the Creative GUI not updating when the player is not an operator.

 ---

 ## Features